Binary Flow Matching: Prediction-Loss Space Alignment for Robust Learning: Asymptotic Stability Analysis of Sampling Schedules

-\paragraph{Conclusion.} For binary flow matching, Logit-Normal sampling creates a fundamental conflict: one must choose between \textit{numerical survival} (by suppressing the boundary) and \textit{binary fidelity} (by sampling the boundary).
-Our proposed \textbf{Prediction-Loss Alignment} resolves this conflict by ensuring $\mathcal{O}(1)$ variance regardless of the sampling measure, enabling the model to learn the critical $t \to 1$ transition without instability.
+\paragraph{Conclusion.} For binary flow matching, Logit-Normal sampling mitigates mismatch-induced boundary amplification by suppressing large-$u$ regions, especially in Regime A. Our proposed \textbf{Prediction-Loss Alignment} removes the mismatch factor itself and yields $\mathcal{O}(1)$ variance regardless of the sampling measure.